An optimal lower bound for the low density Fermi gas in three dimensions

 \section{Conjugation under the transformation $T_1$}

-In this section we conjugate the correlation energy with respect to the quasi-bosonic unitary transformation introduced in Section \ref{sec: def T1}.
-We will focus on the proof of the lower bound corresponding to the energy density asymptotics in Theorem \ref{thm: optimal lw bd}.
-At the end of the section we discuss how to do the proof of the corresponding upper bound.
-Before starting the rigorous analysis, we give an idea of the conjugation under $T_1$.\\
+In this section, we conjugate the correlation energy by the quasi-bosonic unitary transformation introduced in Section~\ref{sec: def T1}.
+Our main focus will be the proof of the lower bound corresponding to the energy density asymptotics stated in Theorem~\ref{thm: optimal lw bd}.
+At the end of the section, we briefly outline how the argument can be adapted to obtain the upper bound.
+Before entering the rigorous analysis, we first provide an intuitive explanation of the effect of the conjugation under $T_1$.\\